7-Aside Soccer Rules

 These 7-Aside soccer rules have been honed over the last 13 years and 25 tournaments that we have put together.
 As something comes up, we add a rule, have a question?
-Leave a comment below or for more general information about our tournaments, check out our FAQ, and for awesome shirts, check out our online store
+Leave a comment below or for more general information about our tournaments, check out our FAQ.

 The FIFA Laws of the Game shall apply except as noted below.

 A team may have a maximum of 14 players on their roster for 7-aside soccer

 A team may add additional players to their roster during group play for $10/player.
 (After first game has started)

 - A team may drop 2 players from their roster

 Once the knockout round begins (last regular game is over), players may NOT be added or dropped for any reason.

 If a player is on a roster but hasn’t registered (i.e. signed the waiver and received a wristband), a team may drop them from their roster during group play.

 - A team may have 2 drops from their roster during group play for any reason.

 Barring the above exception, players may not be dropped from a team’s roster after the first game.